Medical questions & health advice by licensed doctors

-"How do I measure net carbs?
+"How do I measure net carbs?"

 Is there some equation?
 How do I do it?

 I would recommend seeing a dietician in order to better understand this topic and healthy diet options.
 Carbs, or carbohydrates, are a fundamental food type.
 This is essentially a sugar, although not necessarily the sweet sugar we use in foods.
 These complex sugars include bread, pasta, vegetables and fruits as well.
 If you are thinking of this in the context of weight management, the real question is not carbs, but calories.
 While some diets (e.g. Atkins) focus on carbs, most medical doctors will say that this is less important.
 The real method to loose weight is to eat less CALORIES (a unit of energy) than one expends (by exercise).
 Each gram of carbohydrate has 3.75 calories.
 Counting carbs or calories can be done using the nutritional information on the side of a food.
 Online calculators for vegetables and fruits can also be found.
 Talk to a dietitian.
 He or she can help you with your specific goals and find a health diet for you.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.